 Broomfield House School

 Broomfield House School is Kew’s oldest private school.
-The first printed reference to the school was in the Richmond & Twickenham Times on 29th January 1876 and records allow us to trace lineage back then Head Teacher Miss Sara Eliza Mead (1830 – 1918) who was leading the school at that time.
+The first printed reference to the school was in the Richmond & Twickenham Times on 29th January 1876 and records allow us to trace lineage back to the Head Teacher, Miss Sara Eliza Mead (1830 – 1918) who was leading the school at that time.
 Miss Mead gave the school its motto, Lo Here is Fellowship.

 Since then, the school has become a feature of the community.
 The school’s original building, Broomfield House, is one of the largest Victorian houses in the village.
 Broomfield House now provides welcoming accommodation for our Years 4, 5 and 6 classes, a practical science room; the Green Room, new study rooms for one-to-one and small group teaching, as well as a dedicated computer room, staff room and school office.